TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       More information can be found in :ref:`metaclasses`.

    method
-      A function which is defined inside a class body.
+      A function which is defined inside a kundi body.
 If called as an attribute of an instance of that class, the method will get the instance object as its first :term:`argument` (which is usually called ``self``).
       See :term:`function` and :term:`nested scope`.